cfech/gradle/README.md

 - to see a helloWorld in gradle navigate too ./hello-world/build.gradle
   - can run with ```gradle [taskName]```

-## 6 Gradle's DL ##
+## 6 Gradle's DSL ##
 - can mix in imperative logic
-- can use GROOVY DSL or Kotlin DSL
+- can use Groovy DSL or Kotlin DSL
 - can see kotlin example ./hello-world-kotlin/build.gradle.kts
    - has to be named build.gradle.kts
    - seems that by default a build.gradle will override build.gradle.kts if they are in the same directory, maybe some configuration to change this

 ## 7 Gradle Wrapper ##
 - Gradle API can have breaking changes during major version updates
-- maintaining multiple different gradle version on your machine for different projects in inconvenient
+- maintaining multiple different gradle version on your machine for different projects is in inconvenient

 - The Gradle wrapper is a set of files checked into version control with source code
-   - The wrapper standardizes a compatible gradle version fot he project
+   - The wrapper standardizes a compatible gradle version for the project
-   - It will the automatically download the defined version of Gradle
+   - It will automatically download the defined version of Gradle

 - You can create the gradle wrapper by running ```gradle wrapper```
    - this will create a gradle folder that houses a gradle-wrapper.jar and a gradle-wrapper.properties
    - it also creates a gradlew shell script, and gradlew.bat(for windows)
    - This now exposes the gradlew command within the project, to run the tasks now we can use ```.gradlew [task name]```
-   - when using gradlew gradle will automatically downloaded the distribution needed to run the task based on what was defined in the jar and properties files
+   - when using gradlew gradle will automatically download the distribution needed to run the task based on what has been defined in the jar and properties files
-   - When using a wrapper it is no necessary to have gradle installed on your machine, however you do need it to create the wrapper
+   - When using a wrapper it is not necessary to have gradle installed on your machine, however you do need it to create the wrapper

-- **With the wrapper method, other developers do not even need to install gradle on their machines, they can just checkout the code (as long as wrapper is store in VCS) and run gradle commands with ```./gradlew [taskName]```
+- **With the wrapper method, other developers do not even need to install gradle on their machines, they can just checkout the code (as long as wrapper is store in VCS) and run gradle commands with ```./gradlew [taskName]```**

 ## 9 Build Files ##
-- Build file in a single project built
+- Build file in a single module/project build
    - resides in root directory of project hierarchy
    - contains all build logic
    - can be hard to maintain

-- Build in multi-module build
+- Build file in multi-module build
-   - have a build.gradle that contains modules which contain their own build.gradle
+   - There is a build.gradle that contains modules which contain their own build.gradle
    - more maintainable and highly cohesive
    - gradle can model each component as a project with dependencies of each other